Compensation for Healthcare Workers Injured On the Job

-Nurses and other health care professionals constantly put themselves at risk of injury while working in the hospital or home medical setting.
-Whether you are a registered nurse, a licensed nurse assistant, a licensed practical nurse, or a home health care assistant, if you have suffered a work-related injury or illness, you may be entitled to workers’ compensation.
+Nurses and other healthcare professionals constantly put themselves at risk of injury while working in the hospital or home medical setting.
+Whether you are a registered nurse, a licensed nurse assistant, a licensed practical nurse, or a home health care assistant, if you have suffered a work-related injury or illness, you are likely entitled to workers’ compensation benefits.

-We’ll take care of you At Biggam, Fox & Skinner, our experienced workers’ compensation attorneys will represent you with the knowledge that you care deeply about your job, care for your patients, and deserve to be properly compensated for your injuries.
+At Biggam Fox Skinner, our experienced workers’ compensation attorneys in Vermont will represent you with the knowledge that you care deeply about your job, care for your patients, and deserve to be properly compensated for your injuries.
 Think of us as your care providers.
-We can help you secure workers’ compensation benefits as a crucial step toward your comfort and future security.
-We are sensitive to all claims, accidents, ailments, and injuries, and treat all cases with the same goal: to get you the workers’ compensation you deserve for the pain you have suffered and the work hours you have missed.
+Helping you secure workers’ compensation benefits is a crucial step toward your healing and future financial security.
+Our team is sensitive to all claims, accidents, ailments, and injuries, and treat all cases with the same goal: to get you the workers’ compensation you deserve for the pain you have suffered and the work hours you have missed.

 Common Healthcare Worker Injuries